Chairman’s blog Thursday 11 September 2025

 Paul Booth reported on this week’s finance and professionals meeting and Leann Reason was advertising the property section meeting which was due today.

-10-minute presentation by Jonathan Foster
+10-Minute Presentation by Jonathan Foster

 Jon Foster had all of the many tools of his trade laid before us on the floor between the tables.
 He employed his methodology in demonstrating how to break locks and gain entry, the skill he shares with successful burglars.
 It was a highly entertaining presentation and great advert for him as a member who can help you in emergencies.
 It was obvious from comments made in the referrals round that several of us have had need to use his services.